 Patterns That Use This Stitch

-Best Projects for the Waistcoat Stitch
+Best Projects for the Crochet Knit Stitch Tutorial Technique

 Once you’ve got the technique down, here are the kinds of projects where the waistcoat stitch really shines: